Livingston’s original community theatre since 1964!

 We are a community theatre located in the heart of Livingston, Montana.

-Click Here for Tickets and Adult Class Registration
+Click Here for Show and Raffle Tickets and Adult Class Registration

 Connections Workshops are Back!